Kerwood/confluence-updater/README.md

 ```

 **NOTE:** The Confluence API is a bit unstable when it comes to uploading attachments.
-The is also the reason that images are not uploaded asynchronously.
+This is the reason that images are not uploaded asynchronously, the API simply can't handle it.

 Some times you will recieve below error for no apparent reason.
 ```
 ERROR image="images/superscriptheader.png" error=HTTP request, HTTP status server error (500 Internal Server Error)
 ```